innazozulia-zz/nextjs_test/README.md

 npm packages :

--styles:  module, react-icons;
+1.styles:  module, react-icons;
--slider:  react-slick, react-carousel;
+2.slider:  react-slick, react-carousel;

+Easter Egg :
+- click on the Logo image and you will see a greeting